’21: Defund, disarm, replace the police

 Soon, we can again abbreviate the year when writing dates.
 Soon – to your surprise? – Boston will have an election for Mayor, as Marty Walsh completes his second four-year term.

 Who will preside over the City’s bicentennial?
 Originally a Town, Boston was granted a charter in 1822.
 Who will oversee contract negotiations with its second most expensive department, itself dating back to 1838?
 Despite the (relatively) recent appointment of Boston’s first Black Police Commissioner, the BPD remains the target of reformers, some of whom may consider the force to be the product of decades, if not centuries, of “white supremacist” authority.
-Who will defend from degradation the Boston Latin School, foster of genius, antedating the City, and in certain ways worthier even than the police to receive the opprobrium of well-meaning, but misguided, masses?
+Who will defend from degradation The Boston Latin School, foster of genius, antedating the American polity, and in certain ways worthier even than the police to receive the opprobrium of well-meaning, but mostly misguided, masses?

 First, we train them to terrorize black lives abroad.
 Then, we train them in the “history of racism.”
 If the @MassStatePolice and other corrupt and dangerous departments can be reformed, training won’t do it. #mapoli #defund #disarm @MassGovernor https://t.co/soGOX35JoG